-The one and only Everglades has many adventures to offer.
-Take a short walk on the Anhinga Trail to spot abundant wildlife--turtles, herons and alligators!
+All these areas offer a wide range of activities.
+You can take a short walk on the Anhinga Trail to spot abundant wildlife--turtles, herons and alligators!
 Climb atop Shark Valley's 65-foot observation tower for a bird's eye view of the glades.
 Glide over Florida Bay by tour boat or kayak for a chance to glimpse a crocodile, manatee, or dolphin.
 Watch as the sun sets over Flamingo, the southernmost point in mainland Florida.
 Explore the pinelands by bike, paddle amongst the mangroves on Nine-Mile Pond, or tour the historic Nike Hercules missile base.
 Join a ranger on a slough slog deep into the heart of a cypress dome.
-Find solitude on your own on a week-long canoe trip, camping along the 99-mile Wilderness Waterway. a safe and enjoyable visit to the Everglades.
-With countless opportunities for discovery the following quick links will help you plan an adventure that's just right for you!
+Find solitude on your own on a week-long canoe trip, camping along the 99-mile Wilderness Waterway.
+With countless opportunities for discovery the following quick links will help you plan an adventure that's right for you!

 - Basic Information